tobias-vogel/feedle/readme and install.txt

 When the installation succeeded, try the following command from /lib/fxa-sync-client/bin using your firefox sync credentials (It should give you a longly output, ending with a lot of json containing your bookmarks.):

 bin/sync-cli.js -e myemailaddress -p mypassword -t bookmarks

+If this does not work, run sync-cli.js with the currently (manually) installed node.js version like so:
+../locally-installed-node.js-version/bin/node bin/sync-cli.js -e myemailaddress -p mypassword -t bookmarks

 Put your sync credentials in a file called /config/credentials.ini: email = youremail